ruedoux/File-Encryption/README.md

 Development
 -----
-Project has built in CI/CD with gtest and cmake so it wont compile unless all tests pass (`src/test` folder) to ensure the program works as expected.
+Project is built using cmake pipeline that runs gtest, so it wont compile unless all tests pass (`src/test` folder) to ensure the program works as expected.